fastlane/ci/docs/use_cases/update_fastlane_ci_via_ruby_gem.md

 - If user opts-in to automatic updates:
     - `fastlane.ci` periodically checks for new versions, by using similar code to the [update_fastlane](https://docs.fastlane.tools/actions/update_fastlane/) action
     - After a successful update, `fastlane.ci` might show an update message with a changelog somewhere in the notifications screen (to be determined if we really want to do this)
-    - If the updated fails, the user is notified through the CI notifications, with instructions on how to manually trigger the update
+    - If the update fails, the user is notified through the CI notifications, with instructions on how to manually trigger the update
 - If user doesn't opt-in to automatic updates:
     - `fastlane.ci` periodically checks for new versions, instead of automatically updating, a CI notification is sent to the users, with instructions on how to update, ideally showing the changelog as well